vitiral/trfl/README.md

 sector has been moved, it clears the `finalGCRunning` flag.

 The GC knows how to determine the size of a node.
-It simply scans the sector for non-deleted nodes, knowing where they are by using their lengths.
+It simply scans the sector for non-deleted nodes, knowing where they are by using their lengths/etc.

 ## Data Corruption
 TODO: Data corruption is a real problem for storage systems.
 This section should